sandstorm-io/sandstorm/installer-tests/README.md

 safe since the default "Expect some text" directive is willing to skip over things you didn't specify.
 (This does mean there currently is no support for asserting some text does _not_ show up.)

+To avoid filling the Sandstorm install logs with requests that come from these tests, pass a `CURL_USER_AGENT=testing` environment variable to `install.sh`.
+The install script will pass that through to `curl`, and the Sandstorm stats code knows to ignore requests from that come in with that `User-Agent` header.